 We then assessed the use of each of the standards in all published literature relating to preschool aged children in Australia in the period when all three international standards were available for selection (2006-2017).
-We found a distinct preference among the research outputs, with 16 of the 19 papers identified employing the IOTF standards.
-Furthermore, the weighted averages from papers using IOTF gave much lower estimates in comparison to the paper’s employing the CDC standards.26, however the prevalence of overweight and obesity in this study was quite high (38%)Howeveris, The preference for using the IOTF found may be explained in two ways.
+We found a distinct preference among the research outputs, with 16 of the 20 papers identified employing the IOTF standards.
+Furthermore, the weighted averages from papers using IOTF gave much lower estimates in comparison to the paper’s employing the CDC standards.
+Only one study26 reported weight status using the WHO standards, therefore weighted averages were unable to be computed, however the prevalence of overweight and obesity in this study was quite high (38%).
+Notably this study was of low-SES families living in Sydney, Australia, and the higher risk of overweight and obesity in this population may account for the high rates of overweight/obesity prevalence reported in this study.
+The preference for using the IOTF identified in the Australian studies may be explained in two ways.
 First, the rationale may be substantive and based on a concern to use a reference that is based in population health which is internationally comparable.
 Alternatively, it may be that consensus and publication patterns drive selection.
 That is, researchers choose a reference standard on the basis that other studies have made a particular choice.

 The Australian National Health and Medical Research Council guidelines recommend the use of either the CDC or WHO growth charts for children aged 2-18 years in clinical practice 27.
 It is recognized that clinical use may involve other consideration relating to sensitivity and specificity 28 (e.g. if adopted for screening or for diagnosis), however, differential use of these standards means that interpretation will vary widely, with more or fewer individual children captured, depending on the standard used.
 For research purposes, there is not a specific guideline, and the selection of the standard is relative to the research aim.
 Some researchers have advocated for the use of IOTF in epidemiological research based on this standard’s modelling from adult base BMI cut-offs, and the possibilities for international comparison 4,29,30.
 There are alternative arguments for selection of the CDC and WHO, however, based on health related characteristics that affect growth trajectories and long-term health outcomes of the base population (e.g. breastfeeding) 5,8.
-However, a recent study comparing the use of the CDC and WHO standards on the height of Australian children (2–16 years), found that neither effectively standardised height and thus argued that there may be a need for the development of local growth charts specifically for Australian children 31.
+A recent study comparing the use of the CDC and WHO standards on the height of Australian children (2–16 years), found that neither effectively standardised height and thus argued that there may be a need for the development of local growth charts specifically for Australian children 31.
 In the meantime, in today’s ‘big data’ age, researchers should consider providing raw height, weight, and age data for publications.
 This will ensure comparability across studies and will assist investigations of the relationship between BMI and health outcomes.